 Property under development is valued at the lower of the expenditure and the expected realised value upon completion.
 The expenditure consists of payments made to third parties.
 The difference between the proceeds on disposal of equipment and net carrying value is recognised in the profit and loss account under Other income.

 Impairments expected on the balance sheet date are recorded in the profit and loss accounts.
-With regard to the determination as to whether a tangible fixed asset is subject to an impairment, please refer to note 7.

 Investment property is initially measured at cost and subsequently stated at cost less accumulated depreciation and impairment losses.
 Depreciation is determined in accordance with the accounting principles as stated in Property and equipment.